 Krusty: You're way off!
 Think smaller.
 Think more legs.

 - Frequent offender Doris gets another one preparing the Valentine Day Heart special.
 This consists of actual beef hearts, one of them visibly still beating.
 Hey, beating means it's still fresh!

 Doris: Right here.

 Delivery man: On the floor?

-- In Disney's Teacher's Pet, the plot of one episode is kicked off when the titular character, a dog masquerading as a human student, identifies the mystery meat as being the same stuff served to him that morning for breakfast — dog food.
+- Teacher's Pet: The plot of one episode is kicked off when the main character, a dog masquerading as a human student, identifies the mystery meat as being the same stuff served to him that morning for breakfast — dog food.
 He's unwittingly blackmailed into recanting his revelation, though.
 It turns out that the mystery meat was actually corned beef hash; Leonard had accidentally fed him that that morning instead of dog food.

 - Jamie Oliver has given a demonstration a number of times where he prepares low-grade (read: Metaphorically True version) chicken nuggets in front of audiences (recipe: Take one whole chicken, cut all the good parts off, puree what's left over in a blender, pour through a gravy strainer, add flour, salt and other fillers, bread and fry).
 With the mystery removed, nobody wanted Mystery Meat - except for the elementary-school kids in Huntington, West Virginia.